danielmt/doom-emacs-config/README.md

 ### python

 Adds mypy static typing check.

-It's necessary to install `mypy` package.
+Requirements:

+- mypy
+- flake8
+- flake8-mypy

+flake8 and flake8-mypy needs to be installed in the used pyenv python version for the project.